lf-lang/reactor-uc/README.md

 - Standalone library
 - Use clang-format and clang-tidy to write safe code from the start.
 - CMake-based
-- Optimized for single-threaded runtime, but support for enclaves which enable real-time scheduling.
+- Optimized for single-threaded runtime, but support for federated execution which enable distributed embedded systems.
 - Avoid malloc as much as possible (or entirely?)

 ## References